CAHSEE Q & A for the Writing Task Scoring ProcessQuestions and Answers for the California High School Exit Examination

 The scoring guide reflects the skills needed to write a composition that is not related to a given text.
 The writing tasks and sample student responses from previous CAHSEE administrations can be found in the English-Language Arts Study Guide (see page 99 for writing tasks and page 115 for scoring guide).

 Yes.
 All student writing responses are scanned into the state-of-the-art OSN™ system.
 (The OSN™ system is currently used to score such high-stakes writing assessments as the Graduate Management Admission Test-Analytical Writing Assessment, the Graduate Record Examination Writing Measure, and such programs as the Test of English as a Foreign Language and College Level Examination Program.)
-The readers view each response via the Internet on individual home computer screens where they also assign the scores.
+The readers view each response via a secure browser on individual home computer screens where they also assign the scores.
 The screen does NOT display any background information about the student; the reader sees only the actual essay.
 Scoring leaders monitor readers from their individual home computers.

 Scores are assigned independently by each reader.
 Each student response is scored twice, once by one reader and once by another reader; the average of the two scores constitutes the reported score.

 If the two scores are non-adjacent (more than one score point apart), the response is assigned a third score by a scoring leader.
 In these cases, the reported score is determined by averaging the two closest scores.
 If the third score falls in between the first two scores, then all three scores are averaged.